 - Stir well and heat through.

-- Spoon the filling into a pie plate which already has the bottom crust in place.
+- Spoon the filling into a pie plate that already has the bottom crust in place.

 - Add the top pie crust to cover the filling and trim, crimp (or fork) the edges to close.